-Cross-examination commonly forms a large portion of the evidence in a contested criminal matter.
-It occurs when one party or their lawyer challenges and attempts to undermine the evidence of a witness called by the other side.
-This may be achieved by exposing weaknesses in the evidence of witnesses, or by suggesting that a witness is mistaken or is being dishonest.
-Cross-examination of a witness occurs after the witness has completed giving their evidence during examination-in-chief.
+In contested criminal matters in Western Australia, a large portion of the evidence commonly consists of cross-examination.
+Cross-examination occurs when one party challenges and tests the evidence of a witness who has been called by the other side.
+This may involve exposing weaknesses in the witness’s evidence or by suggesting that the witness is mistaken or is not telling the truth.
+Cross-examination of a witness is done after the witness has completed giving their examination-in-chief.

-Cross-examination must be done in a way that does not adduce inadmissible evidence.
-If a party thinks that a cross-examination question asked by the other party invites inadmissible evidence, they may object to the question being asked and the judge or magistrate may disallow the question or allow the cross-examining party to proceed.
-Sometimes it may be unclear whether or not a question should be allowed and the court may require submissions from both parties as to why the question should or should not be allowed.
+Cross-examination must not adduce evidence that is inadmissible.
+If a party thinks that a cross-examination question being asked by the other party invites inadmissible evidence, they may object and the judge or magistrate may disallow the question or allow the party to proceed.
+Sometimes it may be unclear whether a question should be allowed and the court may require both parties to make submissions as to why the question should or should not be allowed.

-Parties are not allowed to ask cross-examination questions which invite inadmissible hearsay evidence from a witness.
-Inadmissible hearsay evidence is where someone gives evidence of what someone else said, when this evidence is given in order to establish the truth of the statement made by the other person.
-However, it is not inadmissible hearsay to give evidence of what someone said, for another purpose.
+Parties are not allowed to ask questions during cross-examination which invite the witness to give inadmissible hearsay evidence.
+Inadmissible hearsay evidence is evidence of what someone else said when it is given in order to establish the truth of the other person’s statement.
+However, it is not inadmissible hearsay to give evidence of what another person said, for another purpose.

-Witnesses must not be asked to give an opinion that they are not qualified to give.
-For example, if a witness is a layperson, parties will not be allowed to ask them to give a medical opinion that is outside of common knowledge.
-A witness is only qualified to give such an opinion if they are an expert in the field with verifiable qualifications and experience.
+Parties must not ask witnesses to give opinions that they are not qualified to give.
+For example, if a witness is a layperson, they must not be asked to give a medical opinion about a matter that is outside of common knowledge.
+A witness is only qualified to give an expert opinion if they are suitably qualified.

-It is, however, permissible to ask a witness who is a layperson to give an opinion on something that is considered common knowledge – such as how old someone appeared to be or how fast a vehicle was moving.
+It is, however, permissible to ask a lay witness to give an opinion on something that is common knowledge – such as how old a person appeared to be or approximately how fast a vehicle was moving.

-After an expert witness has given evidence in chief, they may then be cross-examined.
-This may include questions about their qualifications and experience as well as how they arrived at their conclusions.
-If other expert opinions exist that contradict the expert opinion that has been given, these opinions may be put to the expert witness so that he or she can comment on them.
+An expert witness may be cross-examined about their qualifications and experience and how they arrived at their conclusions.
+If other expert opinions exist that contradict the expert evidence that has been given, these may be put to the expert witness to comment.

 - Misleading or confusing;